 For this project, I choose to work in a new feature for Albelli’s photo mobile app.
-Albelli is a Dutch company that has an e-commerce of personalized products.
+Albelli is a Dutch company that has e-commerce of personalized products.
 They are specialized in photo books, wall decorations, maps, photo prints, and mugs.

 Disclaimer: As I mentioned, this is a study project and I am not affiliated with Albelli.

 Yes, photo printing!
 Now with the huge improvement of cameras on mobile devices, we are taking a lot more photos.
 According to the Business Insider, in 2017 the number of photos taken was approximately 1.2 trillion.
-And this number will get higher thanks to the smartphones.
+And this number will get higher thanks to smartphones.

 Another point is that people are sharing photos more on messaging apps and on social media each day.
 The days of taking a flash drive to copy your friend's photos are gone.
 According to Mary Meeker’s Annual Internet Trends Report, people are uploading an average of 1.8 billion digital images per day.

 So if you have all your photos already with you, an app to send it directly to printing to be delivered at your house, printing photos should be awesome, right?
 Yes, but … (there’s always a but).
 With really helpful tools to do this being available, there’s still a lot of people that don’t print their photos.
 But I’ll get to this later.

 To start my study I did a guerilla testing of the app to understand more the expectations of an app like this.
 I also checked the reviews on the online stores where the app is available.